The General Surgery residency accepts 3 to 4 interns per year.

 - Increased administrative and teaching responsibility in surgical teaching programs for medical students, interns and junior surgical residents in a busy hospital setting

-Genesys is a founding member and training site in the Statewide Campus System (SCS) of Michigan State University College of Osteopathic Medicine.
+Ascension Genesys Hospital is a founding member and training site in the Statewide Campus System (SCS) of Michigan State University College of Osteopathic Medicine.
 Our affiliated residencies include Emergency Medicine, Family Practice, General Surgery, Internal Medicine, Ob/Gyn and Orthopedic Surgery.
 SCS is a partnership of 20 major teaching hospitals and Michigan State University that offers all the benefits and advantages of a nationally recognized university combined with the opportunity for hands-on clinical training.
 SCS enhances the diversity of clinical experience and strengthens the organization and planning for residency programs.